Due to COVID19, all sessions will be running ONLINE via Zoom for 8-18-year-olds from now and into 2021.

 We now know that there are links between emotional trauma in child and adolescent years and long-term mental health issues.

-Children’s brains are still developing which makes it much easier to heal and re-wire than adult brains.
+Children’s brains are still developing which makes them much easier to heal and rewire than adult brains.

 Olive Tree Counselling provides a therapeutic relationship.